 Giving circles are about encouraging gatherings of like-minded friends, to have fun and at the same time know that collectively they are contributing to a better society.

 Most of us would like to think that, in some small way, the world might be a better place for the fact that we have been here.
 Becoming part of a Giving Circle can be a richly rewarding experience.

 Giving Circles work by pooling financial resources with a group of friends or colleagues, and then generating new ideas about how collectively they can make a difference in their community.
 Community Foundations can support this giving by introducing well-researched options for to the groups to consider, and decide where to give the money.
-They can introduce the groups to the charities or organisations that interest them, and arrange for them to come and speak to the group, or for the giving circle to visit them on site to see them in action.
+They can introduce the groups to the charities or organisations that interest them, and arrange for them to come and speak to the group, or for the Giving Circle to visit them to see them in action.

 In this way, the group knows that the donations the group is making will have the greatest possible impact in the areas that they care most about.
-These groups also get the opportunity to see first hand how you are making a difference.
+They also get the opportunity to see first hand how they are making a difference.

 How Does A Giving Circle Work?

 - A group of friends (maximum 10) establish a named fund

 - The group arranges an initial meeting to discuss how much each will contribute, and what the common areas of interest are (it may be one or it may be more).

 - Each member donates an agreed amount monthly by direct credit or by payroll giving

 - Once the group has identified their preferred interest area, their Community Foundation can present some options